Emergency Preparedness

 Hidden Hills CERT Team

 The Hidden Hills CERT Team is a group of highly trained resident volunteers that is prepared to assist the City during a large-scale emergency or natural disaster.
-If you are interested in learning more about CERT, please contact Michael Grant, Hidden Hills Public Safety and Emergency Services Manager or click HERE to be directed to the Los Angeles County Fire Department CERT page.
+If you are interested in learning more about CERT, please click HERE.

 Know Your Zone